rigsby-HART/HNA-dashboard/README.md

 ## Technical Support

-Please email ooo@ooo.ooo for any technical questions related to the dashboard.
+Please email contact@hart.ubc.ca for any technical questions related to the dashboard.